 RTS Needham

-Residents with an RTS sticker may leave components (monitor, keyboard, etc.) in the electronics/monitor area.
-The computer itself should be taken to the main office.
-Remove all sensitive data or destroy the hard drive. $15 fee for monitors (including flat screen), lap tops and all-in-one computers such as iMac.
+Residents with an RTS sticker may leave computers and components (monitor, keyboard, etc.) in the electronics/monitor area.
+Remove all sensitive data or destroy the hard drive. $15 fee for lap tops, all-in-one computers such as iMac, and for monitors.
+(Flat screen monitors 15″ or smaller–$5.00).
 No charge for desktop or tower component.
-(2016).
 See details.

 Best Buy